Listen to an audio file of this tool.

 - Association for Behavioral and Cognitive Therapies (ABCT) provides free online information so that teens benefit from the most up-to-date information about mental health treatment and can learn about important differences in mental health supports.
 Parents can search online for local psychologists and psychiatrists for free. http://www.abct.org

 Step 5.
 Recognize Effort and Quality to Foster Motivation

-- Notice behavior!
+- Recognize and call out when it is going well.
 It may seem obvious but it’s easy not to notice when all is moving along smoothly.
-When teens are using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
-“I noticed you when you got frustrated with your homework, you moved away and took some deep breaths.
+When your teen is using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
+“I noticed when you got frustrated with your homework, you moved away and took some deep breaths.
 Yes!
 Excellent.”

 - Build in celebrations like game night, watching movies or shows together, or a favorite dinner.
-Include hugs, high fives, and fist bumps in your repertoire of ways to appreciate one another.
+Include hugs, high fives, and fist bumps as ways to appreciate one another.